This is my photo journal of industrial photographs I've taken of

 LA flood control is a complex system of hundreds of debris basins in the

 surrounding canyons, secondary regulating dams, storm drains, paved control channels,

 and specially constructed streets that act as secondary storm drains.

 After decades of failed attempts using unpaved culverts, levees and the like, the 'river' has finally been fully controlled by paving it all over with portland cement.
-There simply is no going back to a dirt bottom river without removing the town.
+There simply is no going back to a dirt bottom river without removing the town around it.

 The river itself seems unnecessarily large to the casual onlooker, as it always appears to be empty.
 The truth is, during floods it becomes quite full, transforming into an enormous violent water highway.
 When empty, it is a monument to its purpose; exposed raw civil engineering for all to see, if one cares to look closely enough.
 Hell, there are even bike paths around it now.

-I like the LA River in its current state for the same reason I like deserted airports, industrial plazas, railroad tracks, and other vast structures that stand for years on end in zen silence.
-Some people get the same feeling standing in Joshua Tree State Park, or atop the Empire State Building.
+I like the LA River in its current state for the same reason I like deserted airports, industrial plazas, railroad tracks, and other vast structures that boldly stand for years on end in zen silence.
+Some people get the same feeling standing in Joshua Tree State Park, at the Grand Canyon, or atop the Empire State Building.

 This photo sequence starts at the beginning of the LA River (in Calabasas) and travels to its end in Long Beach.